Sir-Kuhnhero/eslab-task2-newTest/docs/source/scheduling_algorithms.md

 #### Initialization

 - **Identify Leaf Tasks:** The algorithm begins by identifying tasks with no successors (leaf tasks).
 These tasks are selected first for scheduling.
+- **Task ordering:** Tasks are first ordered in the order they would be scheduled on a single node setup, enabling the final schedule to be build from left-to-right since the order is already known.
 - **Task Selection:** The tasks with the latest deadlines are prioritized for scheduling first, enabling other tasks with earlier deadlines to wait as long as possible.

 #### Node Selection